galantelab/reboot/docs/README.md

 ## Application of gene or transcript signatures in survival

    Reboot produces and applies a score for all samples based on the signature previously obtained from the **regression** module.
-Note that, at this step, a different sample set may be provided for validation purposes, for example.

-   By default, both univariate and multivariate survival analyses use the median score value as cutoff to stratify patients in high and low score signatures, unless the ROC option is chosen.
-In that case, the cutoff value is based on the ROC curve using NNE (Nearest Neighbour Estimate) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
-If more than one J coefficients is present, then the first one is chosen.

-   Reboot also offers the multivariate option, where other clinical variables such as therapy, age, gender, among others can be included in a multivariate survival model.
+Besides, reboot also offers the multivariate option, where other clinical variables such as therapy, age, gender, among others can be included in a multivariate survival model.
 Multiple univariate analysis are performed and only variables with a p-value <= 0.2 are selected for the final multivariate model.
 Statistical tests are performed in order to evaluate the relevance of the signature score along with co-variables as prognostic factor of a given event (overall / progression-free / recurrence-free survival).

+   By default, both univariate and multivariate survival analyses use the median score value as cutoff to stratify patients in high and low score signatures.
+Alternatively, the cutoff value may be based on a ROC curve using NNE (Nearest Neighbour Estimate) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
+If more than one J coefficient is present, then the first one is chosen.

-   Additionally, if the ROC option is chosen along with the multivariate option, the multivariate analysis is done with a bootstrap resampling method once the clinical dataset provided passes the filters: (i) final dataset with at least 70% of the original one (NAs filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
-Otherwise, a multivariate analysis is performed without the bootstrap method.
+   If a multivariate analysis is performed based on a ROC curve, a bootstrap resampling method is applied once the provided clinical dataset passes the filters: (i) final dataset with at least 70% of the original one (NAs filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
+Otherwise, the multivariate analysis is performed without the bootstrap method.
 After 100 iterations, the relevance frequency of each co-variable with the event is calculated.
-Several plots are drawn for variables whose frequencies are at least 25%.

 ### Usage